yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 - Applications accessing data from remote regions may experience higher read/write latencies
 - Not resilient to region-level outages, such as those caused by natural disasters like floods or ice storms

-To deploy a multi-zone cluster, refer to [Create a Dedicated cluster](../create-clusters/).
+To deploy a multi-zone cluster, refer to [Create a single-region cluster](../create-clusters/).

 ## Sync across all regions